An Empirical Study on Governance in Bitcoin's Consensus Evolution: Research design

-Concerns have been raised regarding Bitcoin centralisation in development~\cite{parkin2019senatorial,de2016invisible} and mining~\cite{romiti2019deep, beikverdi2015trend}.
-We assume these tendencies have a low impact on the governance of consensus rules in Bitcoin and blockchains.
-We have this assumption because the consensus mechanisms restrict blockchain governance and deployment capabilities~\cite{self}.
-We formulate the research question: {\it How have the different deployment techniques and features been used as governmental instruments when making consensus changes in blockchain?}
+Related work raises concerns regarding Bitcoin centralisation in development~\cite{parkin2019senatorial,de2016invisible} and mining~\cite{romiti2019deep, beikverdi2015trend}.
+In contrast, we hypothesise that these aspects have a low impact on the power distribution in the governance of Bitcoin and permissionless blockchains in particular.
+We assume this because consensus mechanisms and social constructs restrict blockchain consensus change governance and deployment capabilities~\cite{self}.

-Related work on Bitcoin governance mainly divides between "governance of the infrastructure" and "governance by the infrastructure"~\cite{parkin2019senatorial, de2016invisible}.
-Our research is motivated to understand how these two perspectives interact and whether the infrastructure's decentralised consensus mechanisms tame the centralised process of governing the infrastructure.
-Other related work shows that mining operations are becoming more centralised through pools and that it can be a problem in terms of majority attacks~\cite{romiti2019deep, beikverdi2015trend}.
-We hypothesise that despite the pools' ability to disrupt the blockchain short-term, they cannot govern the system and force consensus changes without support from their miners, full nodes, and end-users.
-In contrast to describing how blockchains are designed to decentralise a currency's power structures, we are motivated to perform an empirical investigation on how a blockchain manages decentralised governance.
+From these aspects, we explore blockchain's critical yet less understood aspect: the interplay between decentralisation and governance.
+Blockchain's innovation lies in its decentralised structure, offering autonomy and system resilience absent in traditional, central-authority-based systems.
+However, the original design of Bitcoin, predicated on majority decision-making, does not necessarily mirror the practical nuances of governance encountered in its real-world application.
+This discrepancy underscores the need for empirical investigations.